 - Join a study group, or form one of your own: Forming a study group is easy!
 Check out this guide for more information.

 - Take a course to improve your study skills: You might want to consider signing up for LRC 105 or an IHU course (academic course with a “Y section”) next semester.
 These courses are great for students who want to improve their study skills or want to learn more about the resources on campus.
 In the meantime, check out this list of study skill resources to get the most out of your studying.

 - Get tutoring: Tutors can help explain and reinforce concepts that you learned in class.
 UMBC has many different resources for free tutoring:

-Learning Resources Center: Main office in Sherman Hall, Room 345– Appointment tutoring for 100 level, 200 level, and 300 level courses and study skills consultations.
+Academic Success Center: Main office in Sherman Hall, Room 345– Appointment tutoring for 100 level, 200 level, and 300 level courses and study skills consultations.

 Math and Science Tutoring Center: Albin O. Kuhn Library First floor– walk-in tutoring for Math, Statistics, Chemistry, and Physics.